 Being mindful of how much your household consumes is becoming more and more important each year as the world population continues to skyrocket.
 The population in the United States alone is around 300 million.

-- According to this source, each person in the United States produces about 3.5 pounds of trash per day, which equals 18,433,779,281 cubic feet of trash total.
+- Each person in the United States produces about 3.5 pounds of trash per day, which equals 18,433,779,281 cubic feet of trash total.
 That’s a big number!

 - If you were to make the trash pile 400 feet deep (which is how tall a 40-story building is), it would take up over 1,000 acres of land.
 Keep in mind, those numbers are just for one day!
 Multiply 1,000 acres by 365 days and that means the trash produced each year in the U.S. alone covers somewhere around 365,000 acres.

 Something has to change, and it starts with each and every one of us doing our part, and encouraging those in our communities to do their part too.

 You’re probably already doing a lot of things to reduce waste in your home and in your community.
 You probably bring reusable shopping bags to the grocery store.
 You probably carry a reusable water bottle everywhere you go.
 You probably use the recycling bin provided by your trash service.
 You’re probably already doing a lot, but there’s more you could do.